 Packed into every issue of The Senior Paper is a treasure trove of information and rich history.
 The good, bad, highs, and lows of life are presented unvarnished by the people who experienced them, and are wrapped around treasured photographic memories of past and present day.

 The Senior Paper also serves as a bridge between the generations.
-People have learned about their parents and grandparents from our paper and many elementary schools across Canada subscribe because they’ve found The Senior Paper is a resource-filled source for teaching kids today about the days now past.
+People have learned about their parents and grandparents from our paper.
+Several elementary schools across Canada subscribe as well.
+They’ve found The Senior Paper is a resource-filled tool for teaching kids today about days now past.